-Niedermeyer is interesting in sharing about and collaborating on these topics: STEM, PBL, biofuels, aquaponics, environmental science, food science, and food insecurity.
+Niedermeyer is interesting in sharing about and collaborating on these topics: Maker spaces, engineering, Design Cycle, STEM, PBL, biofuels, aquaponics, environmental science, food science, and food insecurity.

 What about teaching excites you?